 Biography

 Christina Kamis is an assistant professor in the Department of Sociology.
 She previously earned her Ph.D. in Sociology from Duke University and was a Postdoctoral Trainee at the Center for Demography of Health and Aging at the University of Wisconsin-Madison.
 Her research focuses on early life predictors of health (particularly mental health) across the life course.
-She is also interested in examining how features of neighborhoods, counties, and states influence population health more broadly.
+She is also interested in examining how features of neighborhoods, counties, and states influence population health and health disparities more broadly.

 Research Interests